HaochF/-WIP-document-similarity-performance-tests-on-Reddit-communities/README.md

 This code is mostly for demonstration purposes only, and will need work before plug-and-play utility In the meantime, however, one can look at read_subreddit_data.py and common_comments2_functions.py to get the general gist of the data analysis methods used and also testing_joint.py to see how they are tested

+Additionally, the program has been run on the lightweight (10,000 comments) file so that it can fit in Github's file storage